imthelman/Spell-Books-Minecraft-Datapack/README.md

 # Spell Books Minecraft Datapack

-## Cool datapack that i make
+## Cool data pack that I make

 yes
-also has recourse packes
+also has recourse packs